elementor/elementor-developers-docs/src/managers/index.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Intermediate" />

 Elementor is an extendable framework.
 It offers an architecture allowing external developers to add new functionality with addons.
-To do that, you need to create a new class for your component that extends the base class and inherits its methods.
+To do that, you need to create a new class for your component, which extends the base class and inherits its methods.
 You then need to register the class using the component manager, informing Elementor of its existence.

 ## Registering Elements